trevortombe/website/content/publication/art_sharing/index.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Essays in Economic and Business History, forthcoming" publication_short = "Essays in Economic and Business History, forthcoming"
+publication = "Essays in Economic and Business History 39, 246-247" publication_short = "Essays in Economic and Business History 39, 246-247"

 # Abstract and optional shortened version.
 abstract = ""